 It was initiated to offer an incentive for the relocation of heritage buildings that might otherwise be slated for demolition.
 Lots are sold below market value to entice owners to relocate and restore their heritage homes.
 Thus, in turn, heritage properties can be saved and restored instead of being destroyed.

 If you have an opportunity, take a drive through the estates and see for yourself!
 It’s located at Heritage Corners Lane at 16th Avenue, Markham.
-Here you will see examples of late Victorian frame, picturesque style, 19th century pioneer, Regency influenced Georgian architecture, Edwardian style, Gothic Revival, Regional style, Second Empire style and Ontario Cottage style to name a few.
+Here you will see examples of the late Victorian frame, picturesque style, 19th-century pioneer, Regency influenced Georgian architecture, Edwardian style, Gothic Revival, Regional style, Second Empire style, and Ontario Cottage style to name a few.

 We arrived promptly for our meeting with our host in Markham.
 We really enjoyed meeting and getting to know a little about him and the house sit.
 As with our hosts in Seaforth, Jeff continued to set the bar high.
 He turned out to be quite a conversationalist with a good grasp of the history of the area he lives in and delighted in taking us for a drive around the area, including the Markham Heritage Estates.